 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report of the current period.
 These matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+In addition to the matter described in the Material Uncertainty Related to Going Concern section, we have determined the matters described below to be the key audit matters to be communicated in our report

-Key Audit Matter

-How our audit addressed this matter

-Carrying Value of Capitalised Exploration and Evaluation Expenditure

-Refer to Note 6 in the financial statements

-The Company has capitalised a significant amount of exploration and evaluation expenditure, with a carrying value of \$2,696,538 as at 30 June 2018.

-We determined this to be a key audit matter due to the significant management judgments involved in assessing the carrying value in accordance with AASB 6 Exploration for and Evaluation of Mineral Resources, including:

-- Determination of whether the expenditure can be associated with finding specific mineral resources, and the basis on which that expenditure is allocated to an area of interest; - Determination of whether exploration activities have progressed to the stage at which the existence of an economically recoverable mineral reserve may be assessed; and - Assessing whether any indicators of impairment are present, and if so, judgments applied to determine and quantify any impairment loss.

-Our audit procedures in relation to the carrying value of exploration and evaluation expenditure included:

-- Obtaining evidence that the Company has valid rights to explore in the specific area of interest; - Reviewing and enquiring with management the basis on which they have determined that the exploration and evaluation of mineral resources has not yet reached the stage which permits a reasonable assessment of the existence or otherwise of economically recoverable reserves; - Agreeing a sample of additions to capitalised exploration and evaluation expenditure during the year to supporting documentation and ensuring that the amounts were capital in nature and relate to the area of interest; - Enquiring with management and reviewing budgets and plans to test that the Company will incur substantive expenditure on further exploration for and evaluation of mineral resources in the specific area of interest; and - Critically assessing and evaluating management's assessment that no indicators of impairment existed.
+Key Audit Matter How our audit addressed this matter Exploration and Evaluation Expenditure Refer to Note 5 in the financial statements The Company has capitalised exploration and Our audit procedures included: evaluation expenditure with a carrying value of \$3,279,957 as at 30 June 2019.
+Mt Read - Area of Interest We considered this to be a key audit matter due to the significant management judgments involved in assessing the carrying value of the asset including: Determination of whether the expenditure can be associated with finding specific mineral resources, and the basis on which that expenditure is allocated to an area of interest; Determination of whether exploration activities have progressed to the stage at which the existence of an economically recoverable mineral reserve may be assessed; and Assessing whether any indicators of impairment are present, and if so, judgments applied to determine and quantify any impairment loss.
+Obtaining evidence that the Company has valid rights to explore in the specific area of interest; Reviewing and enquiring with management the basis on which they have determined that the exploration and evaluation of mineral resources has not yet reached the stage which permits a reasonable assessment of the existence or otherwise of economically recoverable reserves; Enquiring with management and reviewing budgets and other documentation as evidence that active and significant operations in, or relation to, the area of interest will be continued in the future; Agreeing a sample of additions to supporting documentation and ensuring the amounts are capital in nature and relate to the area of interest; and Critically assessing and evaluating management's assessment that no indicators of impairment existed.
+Bulgera - Area of Interest Obtaining evidence that the Company has valid rights to the specific area of interest at the reporting date; Obtain documentation as evidence that the Company was planning to sell this area of interest prior to the reporting date; and Evaluated the impairment recognised and the resulting recoverable value of the area of interest at the reporting date.